chainsawriot/hkosc_Rworkshop2014/README.md

 1. Install R on your computer
 2. Use your own text editor
-3. Install some recommended R packaes
+3. Install some recommended R packages

 ## R installation